freesewing/freesewing/markdown/dev/reference/api/point/attr/en.md

 title: Point.attr()
 ---

-A point's `attr()` method adds an attribute to the point, and returns the point.
+Adds an attribute to the point, and returns the original point.
 Setting the third parameter to `true` will replace the value of the attribute instead of adding it.

 ```js